1. Is this new for SLADS?

-All entries must be post-marked on or before December 1st of each year.
+All entries must be post-marked on or before December 1 of each year.
 A committee comprised of one SLADS Board Member and two to four people with distinguished dressage backgrounds will then review the applications.
 The judges may or may not be members of SLADS.
 The Committee will review the applications and give consideration to those who have proven a serious level of commitment to the discipline of Dressage.
-The applications that meet the criteria will be presented to the Board of Directors for a vote on the final recipient.
+The applications that meet the criteria will be presented to the Board off Directors for a vote on the final recipient.

 5. How can this Scholarship be utilized?

-This scholarship may be used for training, attending clinics and seminars.
+This needs-based scholarship may be used for training, attending clinics and seminars.
 It is to be used to support the recipient’s dressage education.
 If they wish, it can be used to help with showing expenses for both recognized and schooling shows.
 It may NOT be used to purchase tack, clothing, pay for veterinarian costs, etc. As stated, it is to be used to support and further the applicant’s dressage education and goals.

 6. What is required of the applicant who receives the scholarship?